The GuideStone Wellness Challenge: Body, Mind and Spirit

 • Reduce falls among older adults

-Initiating proper exercise and healthy eating will encourage physical wellness, which allows you to carry out your ministry to the fullest potential.
+Sufficient exercise and healthy eating will promote physical wellness, which can help you carry out your ministry to its fullest potential.

 Mind